sondreus/QuickReg/README.utf8.md

 ## Acknowledgements

-This package relies on the stargazer package by Marek Hlavac, the sandwich package by Thomas Lumley and Achim Zeileis, the lfe package by Simen Gaure, the multivcov package by Nathaniel Graham and Mahmood Arai and Björn Hagströmer, and the lmtest package by Torsten Hothorn, Achim Zeileis, Richard W. Farebrother, Clint Cummins, Giovanni Millo, and David Mitchell.
+This package relies on the stargazer package by Marek Hlavac, the sandwich package by Thomas Lumley and Achim Zeileis, the lfe package by Simen Gaure, the multivcov package by Nathaniel Graham and Mahmood Arai and BjÃ¶rn HagstrÃ¶mer, and the lmtest package by Torsten Hothorn, Achim Zeileis, Richard W. Farebrother, Clint Cummins, Giovanni Millo, and David Mitchell.

 See also: